Confrontation analysis: Derivation and use

 Confrontation analysis can also be used in a decision workshop as structure to support role-playing for training, analysis and decision rehearsal.

 Confrontation analysis was continually developed by Professor Nigel Howard during his lifetime and was considerably revised and simplified (from Version 1 to Version 2) a year or so before his death.
 This means that much of what he wrote was about Version 1, although much of the follow-on work since then has embraced Version 2.
+Minor changes bring the current version up to 2.5.
+All this means that when an AI is asked about Confrontation Analysis it will often hallucinate when giving its answers.
+This can be partially mitigated by giving more specific questions (e.g. "Describe the dilemmas in Version 2.5 of Confrontation Analysis" rather than "Describe the dilemmas in Confrontation Analysis").